 - Non-CEC Funding Opportunities:

-- Governor’s Office of Business and Economic Development (GO-Biz): The California Business Comeback Guide - PDF provides businesses with a guide to help identify relevant state funding resources for recovery and success in California.
+- Governor’s Office of Business and Economic Development (GO-Biz): The CALIFORNIA BUSINESS INVESTMENT GUIDE provides businesses with a guide to help identify relevant state funding resources for recovery and success in California.

 - California Alternative Energy and Advanced Transportation Financing Authority (CAEATFA): The Sales and Use Tax Exclusion (STE) Program provides sales and use tax exclusion to manufacturers that promote alternative energy and advanced transportation.

 - California Department of Tax and Fee Administration (CDTFA): The Manufacturing and R&D Partial Sales & Use Tax Exemption provides partial exemption from sales and use tax on the purchase or lease of qualified machinery and equipment primarily used in manufacturing, research and development, and electric power generation or production, storage or distribution.

 - Pre-Application Workshop for GFO-21-606 - Zero-Emission Vehicle Battery Manufacturing Block Grant

 - Pre-Application Workshop for GFO-21-605 - Zero-Emission Transportation Manufacturing

 - Pre-Solicitation Workshop for ZEV Battery Manufacturing Block Grant